 - Participate in monthly team meetings

-- Partner with Community Rehabilitation Provider and VR to develop paid internship opportunity
+- Partner with Community Rehabilitation Providers and VR to develop paid internship opportunity

 How to Get Local Partners to the Table